 Chance, or random variability, plays an important and sometimes dominant role in environmental systems.
-This is not only true for the microscopic elementary level (cf. Monod 1970), but for living, evolving, dissipative systems and structures in general (see, for example, Eigen and Winkler, 1975).
+This is true not only for the microscopic, elementary level (Monod 1970), but also for living, evolving, dissipative systems and structures in general (e.g. Eigen and Winkler 1975).
 All these features, including the consequences of haphazard human interference, contribute to one prominent aspect of environmental systems and thus modeling: uncertainty.
 Clearly, under these circumstances the applicability of traditional, fully deterministic techniques, with all their implicit and explicit assumptions on the distributions and functional properties of the variables observed (or rather sampled), and a firm belief in numbers have to be questioned.
-Forcing environmental systems into a mathematical framework, developed for vastly different systems, for the sake of the ease and elegance of the analysis, seems to me not only a futile, but also dangerous line of work.
-And as a consequence, many model-based predictions on environmental systems are either trivial or false, or at best, computerized intuition of the analyst.
+Forcing environmental systems into a mathematical framework developed for vastly different systems, for the sake of the ease and elegance of the analysis, seems to me not only a futile but also a dangerous line of work.
+And as a consequence, many model-based predictions on environmental systems are either trivial or false or, at best, computerized intuition of the analyst.

 Alternative approaches are needed, if environmental modeling is to improve its so far meager record of impact on environmental decision making and public reasoning.
-One possibility is a formal and computer-based application of probably the simplest and most straightforward approach, but maybe also the only possible approach to do scientific research: trial and error.
+One possibility is a formal and computer-based application of probably the simplest and most straightforward approach, but maybe also the only possible approach to scientific research: trial and error.